denis-koptev/lio_project/README.md

 [INFO] Creating internal configs for target and initiators in ./session
 ----- ENTERING START_TARGET SCRIPT -----
 [INFO] Building and starting tcmu-runner daemon
-Warning: The unit file, source configuration file or drop-ins of tcmu-runner.service changed on disk.
-Run 'systemctl daemon-reload' to reload units.
 [INFO] Verifying that propper modules are loaded [INFO] Creating devices.
 [INFO] Devices created successfully.